Pauloraff/macInstaller/README.md

 - the helper service it uses during installation also needs to have its bundle ID changed to one that you own.
 Usually, this is the app's bundle ID with 'helper' appended to it, e.g., _com.yourdomain.yourappnamehelper_
 - in order for the installer to be distributed outside the App Store, it needs to be notarized using your developer credentials.
 If this step is skipped, the installer will appear to build, but running it will bring up a message saying that it could not be checked for malicious software; depending on the version of macOS, it might be blocked from running.

-**AdjustProjectSettings.zsh** updates the Xcode project and the source tree with the new bundle IDs and adds your developer credentials to the notarization step.
+**AdjustProjectSettings.zsh** updates the Xcode project and the source tree with your bundle IDs for the installer application and the helper service and adds your developer credentials to the notarization step.
 Once you run AdjustProjectSettings.zsh, you should check in the updated sources.
 You only need to perform this step once.

 In order to support notarization, you will need to use your Apple ID to create an 'app-specific password' that is stored in the keychain of your build machine and used to perform the notarization step.
 If you have already done this for some other project, you do not need to repeat this step.
+See https://support.apple.com/en-us/102654 for details on how to set this up.

 The next step is to replace the sample software payload with the software you want installed.
 The installer will only install files if they are in the Payload/ directory, and you should replace